charlie4fun/ci-cloud/pages/home.md

   features:
     enabled: true
     list:
-      - text: "Configure the homepage sections in front-matter."
+      - text: "Most flexible solutions for clients of any size."
         fa_icon: "fas fa-check"
-      - text: "An advanced hero image section with dozens of design options."
+      - text: "Cutting edge technologies in their most practical incarnation."
         fa_icon: "fas fa-check"
-      - text: "Fully responsive and SEO optimised."
+      - text: "From idea to the final product, we support you on any stage."
         fa_icon: "fas fa-check"
-      - text: "Multiple content types including services, projects, blog and more."
+      - text: "Professional services in the most convenient wrapper."
         fa_icon: "fas fa-check"
   buttons:
     enabled: true